 When is the best time for a Lake District road trip?

 In the summer months, the National Park can be rather busy particularly on the main A66 road which runs through the centre.
 Hence if you want to avoid the crowds, consider visiting in the spring or autumn.
-While you’re not guaranteed sunshine at any time of the year, the weather is probably at its best between April and September.

-England road trip- Yorkshire & the Dales
+England Road Trip- Yorkshire & The Dales

 Recommended by Sinead | Map Made Memories